Find out about Authorised Economic Operator (AEO) status, including the benefits and how to apply.

 Under data protection, holders of an AEO authorisation need to give permission for some limited data to be shared with third country customs authorities.
 This will enable their AEO status in the EU to be recognised and benefits applied.
 The C118 AEO self-assessment questionnaire asks that new applicants give their consent to publication and exchange of AEO data.

-Anyone involved in the international supply chain that carries out customs related activities in the EU can apply for AEO status irrespective of the size of their business.
+Anyone involved in the international supply chain that carries out customs related activities in the EU can apply for AEO status regardless of the size of their business.

 - freight forwarders